List of UK top-ten singles in 2000: Chart debuts

 Rebecca Wheatley was part of the Casualty cast who covered "Everlasting Love" in 1998, peaking at number five.
 "Stay With Me (Baby)" was her first and, to date, only single as a solo artist.
-Richard Ashcroft" had previous chart success with The Verve, including number-one "Bittersweet Symphony"; his 2000 single "A Song for the Lovers" marked his solo debut.
+Richard Ashcroft" had previous chart success with The Verve, including number-one "Bitter Sweet Symphony"; his 2000 single "A Song for the Lovers" marked his solo debut.
 Dane Bowers was a member of "Another Level", recording seven top 10 singles prior to his featured credits on the True Steppers songs "Out of Your Mind" (also featuring Victoria Beckham, who achieved her first top 10 away from Spice Girls) and "Buggin".

 Watergate was another alias of Orhan Terzi, also known as DJ Quicksilver, who reached number 4 with "Bellissima" in 1997.
 Prior to 2000 Stephen Gately had sixteen top 10 singles with his band Boyzone, and "New Beginning"/"Bright Eyes" marked his first entry in his own right.